yeokm1/retro-configs-apple/apple-ii-plus/README.md

 Apple II Saturn Rocket 128K RAM used as 16K expansion card.
 Obtained from [here](https://www.tindie.com/products/retro_devices/apple-2-ii-plus-e-iie-2e-saturn-rocket-128k-ram/).

+A card like this is almost usually required to run software like ProDOS.

 <img src="images/a2p-a2dviplus.jpg" width="500">

 Apple II DVI Plus to enable use with modern HDMI monitor.
 This card also supports the 80-column text mode.